-Authors Patricia Bashe and Barbara Kirby are both parents of children with autism.
-They tell parents that while receiving a diagnosis of autism can be devastating, things will eventually get better.
-They write, “There may never be a time when you won’t look back and say who your child might have been without [autism].
+Authors Patricia Bashe and Barbara Kirby are both parents of children with Asperger Syndrome.
+They tell parents that while receiving a diagnosis of Asperger’s can be devastating, things will eventually get better.
+They write, “There may never be a time when you won’t look back and say who your child might have been without Asperger Syndrome.
 However, when the shock wears off, and it will, you will realize that this is the same child you have nurtured and loved since birth.”

 Amador, Xavier.
 I am Not Sick!
 I Don’t Need Help!
 (How to Help Someone with Mental Illness Accept Treatment).
 New York: Vida Press, 2007.